gpopesc/wireguard-module-synology/README.md

 # install wireguard module for synology
-for DSM 7.1 testes for DS920+
+for DSM 7.1 tested for DS920+